AdobeDocs/commerce-admin.en/help/stores-purchase/store-urls.md

    >[!NOTE]
    >
-   >Note that the changes made using the Method 1 will have the priority over the changes made in the `app/etc/env.php` file.
+   >The changes made using the Method 1 have the priority over the changes made in the `app/etc/env.php` file.

 ### Method 3: Change the Admin path using the Commerce CLI